 The neglect of rose petal as a medicinal in western herbalism is astounding!
 A few hundred years ago, rose petal use was ubiquitous, in rose water, syrup, honey, sugar, conserve, julep, vinegar, electuary, wine, oil and ointment.
 It is still a popular...

-Rosewater is the water leftover from the production of rose essential oil.
+Rosewater is the water left from the production of rose essential oil.
 It has a wonderful rose fragrance.
 As Ayurveda students, we sprayed ourselves with rosewater mist on hot days to keep cool.
-Rosewater is available in most Indian and Middle...
+Rosewater is available in most Indian and Middle Eastern...

 Saffron's use is ancient.
 Saffron-based pigments have been found in 50,000 year-old paintings in northwest Iran.
 It conjures romance, royalty, and delicacy wherever it appears.
 Alexander the Great bathed in saffron to cure battle wounds.
 Cultivated...